U-PROX CLC G80

 - An identifier with an indication of the access type (Day – white background; 24/7 – orange; No access – gray; Free passage mode – light blue)

-- The code name or numeric value if no name is provided
+- The user name or numeric value of code if no name is provided

 Identifier Deletion

-To delete an identifier, swipe the item from right to left.
+To delete an identifier, swipe the item from right to left and press “Delete” button.
 The item will be marked as deleted.
 To cancel deletion, tap “Cancel”.

 Identifier Addition

-To register a new card, present it to the reader connected to the controller – the card will be added to the list with default settings.
+To register a new card, present it to the reader connected to the control panel – the card will be added to the list with default settings.

-To register a keyboard code, enter it via the reader, ending with [#] – the code will be added to the default list.
+To register a keyboard code, enter it via the reader, ending with [#] – the code will be added to the list with default settings.

 To manually enter a keyboard code in the app, tap the “Add” (+) button, select “keyboard code” and enter it.